A fair percentage of my cooking lessons and interactive events are with adults, but I also often teach kids.

 The dishes I cook with kids vary depending on their age, but we always use real food, not packaged or processed ingredients.
 As I’ve written previously, I believe that it is essential for children to know how food grows and what it looks like in its natural state.
 Broccoli does not grow as florets conveniently packaged in a plastic container, but rather on a big, thick stalk, surrounded by edible, leafy greens.

-o I cook with kids?
+So what do I cook with kids?
 With younger children, I like to make real versions of the dishes they are familiar with from school lunches, kids’ menus at restaurants or the incessant marketing campaigns of the big food companies.

 Fish sticks are one example.
 Instead of microwaving the processed frozen version, we’ll simply and quickly make our own from scratch.